teamniteo/reviewapps-deploy-status/README.md

             - master

     jobs:
       review-app-test:

         runs-on: ubuntu-latest

         steps:
         - name: Run review-app test
-          uses: niteoweb/reviewapps-deploy-status@v1.1.0
+          uses: niteoweb/reviewapps-deploy-status@v1.2.0
           env:
               GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
           with:
+            # Checks to be performed, default is all the checks
-              checks: build, response  # check the build status and if the app is responding properly
+            checks: build, response

-              build_time_delay: 5  # delay the checks till the app is built, default is 5 seconds
+            # Delay for the application to be built in Heroku, default is 5 seconds
+            build_time_delay: 5

-              load_time_delay: 5  # delay the checks till the app is loaded after build, default is 5 seconds
+            # Delay for the application to load and start serving, default is 5 seconds
+            load_time_delay: 5

-              interval: 10  # interval to repeat checks, default is 10 seconds
+            # Interval for the repeating checks, default is 10 seconds
+            interval: 10

-              accepted_responses: 200  # comma separated status codes, optional, default is 200
+            # Acceptable responses for the response check, default is 200
+            accepted_responses: 200

+            # Max time to be spent retrying for the build check, default is 120
+            deployments_timeout: 120

-              deployments_timeout: 120  # in seconds, optional, default is 120
+            # Max time to be spent retrying for the response check, default is 120
+            publish_timeout: 120
     ```

 > Note: Work flow should include `pull_request` event.